Homeowners and renters are missing out on millions of dollars in tax relief. Use the resources below to learn more.

 - Homeowners must have a current home exemption.

 - The household income cannot exceed 50% of the Kauai median household income.
-For the 2024 application, the income could not exceed $60,350.
+For the 2025 application, the income cannot exceed $66,450.

 Application Deadline